karmab/kcli/doc/index.md

 - *cpupinning* optional cpupinning conf to apply to the workers only.
 - *pcidevices* optional array of pcidevices to passthrough to the first worker only.
 Check [here](https://github.com/karmab/kcli-plans/blob/master/samples/pcipassthrough/pci.yml) for an example.
 - *ca* optional string of certificates to trust
+- *ipv6* Whether to deploy for ipv6
+- *baremetal* Whether to also deploy the metal3 operator, for provisioning workers
+- *provisioning_net* Which network to put metal3 operator provisioning on
+- *provisioning_nic* Which nic to put metal3 operator provisioning on

 ##### Deploying